Road signs in Canada: Canadian road signs

 The following are samples of Canadian road signs.

 Gallery of stop signs

 Gallery of other signs

 Alphanumeric reference IDs from the Manual of Uniform Traffic Control Devices for Canada are included.

 British Columbia road signs

+British Columbia maintains its own equivalent standard to the Canadian and US MUTCD, the "Manual of Standard Traffic Signs and Pavement Markings".

+New Brunswick road signs

 Ontario road signs

 The Ministry of Transportation of Ontario (MTO) also has historically used its own MUTCD which bore many similarities to the TAC MUTCDC.
 However, as of approximately 2000, MTO has been developing the Ontario Traffic Manual (OTM), a series of smaller volumes each covering different aspects of traffic control (e.g., sign design principles).

 Sign classification

 The Ontario Traffic Manual Committee categorizes all road signs into two main categories: freeway and non-freeway sign types.
 Signs are then subcategorized into two additional groups: urban and rural.

 Examples of Ontario regulatory and warning road signs

 Quebec road signs

 The following are samples of Quebec road signs.
 A notable difference between Quebec road signs and those of the rest of Canada is Quebec's use of a white chevron on a red background to mark road alignment around a curve, whereas the remainder of the country employs a black chevron on a yellow background.